 If you are at the point where you are at your wit’s end with tiredness and this constant fatigue is affecting your health, relationships and life in general, then it’s time to take some action.
 The first thing you need to do is see your GP – you need to have a check-up to find out what is causing the tiredness.
 The GP will want to ask you questions about your medical health history (including family health history), then do a physical exam plus some tests like a blood test or urine test.
 You may also be referred to a counsellor or other specialist depending on the possible cause of fatigue.
 After the GP visit, you can also consider seeing a naturopath.

-Suggestions to Help Fight Fatigue
+7 Tips to Help Fight Fatigue:

 Here’s a few tips to help get some of your energy back and eliminate some of the tiredness.
-(If there is a medical cause to your fatigue these may help in conjunction with any treatment prescribed by your doctor.)
+(If there is a medical cause to your fatigue, these may help in conjunction with any treatment prescribed by your doctor.)

-- Sleep! – I know it can be easier said than done, but if you can get yourself more sleep then it’ll help.
+I know it can be easier said than done, but if you can get yourself more sleep then it’ll help.
 If you are a new mum, then forget the housework and nap whenever your baby naps.
 Go to bed early instead of sitting on the internet all night or watching TV – record your fave shows to watch them later!
 Rest, rest, rest!

-- Don’t sweat the small stuff! – If you can’t get all the housework done, leave it for later!
+If you can’t get all the housework done, leave it for later!
 Don’t stress about it!
 Just get done what you can and don’t run around like a blue-arsed fly trying to get the impossible done.
 Maybe set yourself a more realistic routine (including rest breaks) so you aren’t exhausting yourself.

-- Go on a health kick! - Cut down on fat and sugar and increase your intake of healthier foods like fruit and vege.
+Cut down on fat and sugar and increase your intake of healthier foods like fruit and vege.
 Drink more water and less coffee and alcohol.
 Get a bit more exercise – even if it’s just a DVD workout or a walk.
 See a naturopath about some vitamin supplements.
 Go and have a massage or do some yoga.

 *SAHM takes no responsibility for any illness, injury or death caused by misuse of this information.
 All information provided is correct at time of publication.